 Dr Cheryl Threadgold OAM

 Honorary theatre writer/review coordinator for the Melbourne Observer newspaper since 2005, for over six years she presented the local theatre report on 3AW.
 Convenor of the Bayside U3A Writers Group, Cheryl directs radio plays for broadcast on 88.3 Southern FM.
 She has written short plays and full-length productions including the award-winning The Jewel by the Sea at historic Black Rock House.
 Cheryl worked behind the scenes in ABC Television for 29 years, and is currently Vice President of the ABC Reunion Club.

 Officeholders and committee members are elected by the membership every year at our AGM in March.
 If you would like to nominate for the committee or act as an officeholder please complete this nomination form.

-A proxy form for use at annual, general and special meetings can be downloaded using this link.
+A proxy form for use at annual, general and special meetings can be downloaded here.